 Dr Charlotte Ross is Senior Lecturer in Italian Studies at the University of Birmingham.
 Her research focuses on issues of gender, sexuality, and embodiment in Italian culture and society.
 Her publications include the monographs Eccentricity and Sameness.
 Discourses on Lesbianism and Desire between Women in Italy, 1860s-1930s (Oxford and New York: Peter Lang 2015), Primo Levi’s Narratives of Embodiment: Containing the Human (New York: Routledge, 2011), and several chapters and articles on topics such as LGBT activism in Italy and ‘lesbian’ representation in Italian fiction.
 She blogs about her research:charlotterossresearch.wordpress.com.

-SA Smythe has a PhD in History of Consciousness (with emphases in Feminist Studies & Literature) from University of California, Santa Cruz.
-They are currently University of California President's Postdoctoral Fellow in Gender & Sexuality Studies at UC Irvine.
-SA’s work theorises the legal, literary, and historiographical aporias in the narration of italianità in the Black Mediterranean from the Risorgimento to the present, including meditations on citizenship and sexuality in the wake of contemporary crises of migration, identity, and belonging.
-SA is founder and organising member of the Queer Studies Caucus of the American Association of Italian Studies, publishing editor of THEM: Trans* Literary Journal and Reviews Editor for Critical Contemporary Culture at the London School of Economics.
-SA is also a poet and abolitionist who performs and organises in Black queer and trans poetry collectives in California, London, and Berlin.
+Dr SA Smythe is a poet, translator, and scholar of Black European Literary & Cultural Studies, Contemporary Mediterranean Studies, and Black Trans Poetics.
+They are an assistant professor in the Department of African American Studies at UCLA.
+SA’s work theorises the legal, literary, and historiographical aporias in the narration of italianità in the Black Mediterranean from the Risorgimento to the present via literature and performance, including meditations on citizenship and sexuality in the wake of contemporary crises of migration and identity across Europe, East Africa, and the Mediterranean.
+SA is founder and organising member of the Queer Studies Caucus of the American Association of Italian Studies.